Every Church and Every Christian Called to Stand Against the Continuing Murder of Innocent Children this Sunday -- Abortion Must End

 As darkness from a grievous peace consumes the village light;

-The court, the jail, the market, the school, the civic club, the church
+The court, the jail, the market, school, the civic club, the church

 Abide amidst grim harmony and heed not mercy's search.